Can you shunt the trucks so that the Cattle truck and the Sheep truck change places and the Engine is back on the main line?

 Can you make a 3x3 cube with these shapes made from small cubes?

-Can you fit the tangram pieces into the outline of Mai Ling?
+Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outlines of these people?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outline of this goat and giraffe?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outlines of the workmen?

 Can you fit the tangram pieces into the outlines of the candle and sundial?